suter-partner/Summary-box-for-Wikipedia-links_WordPress-Plugin/README.md

 The plugin is in the review queue and will be added to the official [WP Plugin Directory](https://wordpress.org/plugins) as soon as possible.

-You can use it on your website right now.
+But you can use it on your website right now.
 Download the ZIP file and install the plugin.